Robert Siboldi

 Robert Dante Siboldi Badiola (born 24 September 1965) is a Uruguayan professional manager and former footballer.
-During his playing career, he played as a goalkeeper and was nicknamed "Flaco."
+He is the current head coach of Liga MX club Mazatlán.

+A talented goalkeeper, Siboldi played most of his club career in Mexico and for the Uruguay national team between 1992-1997.

+As a manager, Siboldi has been Liga MX champion twice, with Santos Laguna and Tigres UANL, respectively, in only three playoffs disputed.
+Both of his Liga MX championships were as interim coach.

 Playing career

 Club career

 Siboldi played professional club football in Uruguay, Argentina, Mexico, and Colombia.

 In Mexico, he played for Atlas, Cruz Azul, Puebla, and UANL Tigres.

-He came to Tigres in 1995, a season in which the team was relegated to Primera División A. Siboldi chose to stay, and was instrumental in returning the team to First Division within the year.
-He became an icon of the city of Monterrey, and played for Tigres until 1999.
+He arrived to Tigres in 1995, a season in which the team was relegated to Primera División A. Siboldi chose to stay, and was instrumental in returning the team to First Division within the year.
+He became an idol between the fans of the team.
+He played for Tigres until 1999.

 International career

 Siboldi made his international debut on June 21, 1992, in a friendly against Australia (2-0).
 He obtained a total number of 34 international caps for the Uruguay national football team.

 Managerial career

+Early career

-He was announced on May 4, 2009, as the new Cruz Azul coach, replacing Benjamin Galindo.
+Siboldi was announced on May 4, 2009, as the new Cruz Azul coach, replacing Benjamin Galindo.

 On August 8, 2018, Santos Laguna announced they had accepted Siboldi's resignation after a conflict with a player.